kaz-as/file-line-sort/README.md

 ## Overview

-The program sorts lines of large files without extra memory usage more than O(1).
+The program sorts lines of large files using the external sort algorithm.

-The program does not change input file and does not create any temporary files.

 ## Description

-The program contains a sorting part itself, a large file generator for testing purposes, and a program for checking correctness of sorting.
+The program contains a sorting part itself, a large-file generator for testing purposes, and a program for checking correctness of sorting.

 For simplicity the program is guaranteed to work for files that contain only English alphabet and spaces.